contigen/custom-select-component/README.md

 # Custom Select Component

-The component features an HTML details element as the main
+The component features an HTML details element as the main element

-The Select component has three props: `autoselect` (boolean) `multiple` (boolean) && `defaultArr` (required array), enforced with React's PropTypes library.
+The Select component has three props: `autoselect` (boolean) `multiple` (boolean) && `defaultArr` (required array), typed with React's PropTypes library.

-The autoselect prop when added, activates automatic selections when using the _`tab key`_ to focus; **multiple** prop when added, enables multiple selections or a single selection when omitted.
+The autoselect prop when added, activates automatic selections when using the _`tab key` or `ArrowUp && ArrowDown`_ to focus; **multiple** prop when added, enables multiple selections or a single selection when omitted.
 The **defaultArr** prop contains the default options of the Select component.

+### Keyboard functionality

+`esc` closes the component when open

+`PageUp` moves the focus to the first item, while `PageDown` moves the focus to the last item

+`ArrowUp` && `ArrowDown` keys control the focus of the items; the `tab` key does that by default, apparently.

+**Gotcha** - using the Arrow keys to move focus once or twice after initial focus of the items has an awkward behaviour.

 ## Code Structure

 `components` folder contains only the select component; this project might be extended to a bigger project for building custom components.

-`utils` folder contains two simple helper functions
+`utils` folder contains simple helper functions used for the component

 `hooks` folder contains a custom array hook used in the component